htm-community/HTMpandaVis/README.md

 pandaServer.NewStateDataReady()# say to pandaServer that it has new data
 ```
-6. **Block your execution like following, if you want to control the run/stepping from pandaVis**
+6. **Block your execution with following method, if you want to control the run/stepping from pandaVis**
 ```
-while not pandaServer.runInLoop and not pandaServer.runOneStep:
-    pass
-pandaServer.runOneStep = False
+pandaServer.BlockExecution()
 ```
 See example in "HotgymExample" folder for implementation.
-Also see "/pandaComm/dataExchange.py" file for details what can be sent to client.
+Also see "/pandaComm/dataExchange.py" file for details what can be communicated.